Maine Career & Technical Education FAQ

 Each Maine CTE program has adopted one or more national or state-level standards tied to the needs of business and industry.
-For more information, see Industry-Recognized and State Standards.
+For more information, see Maine Certified Industry Standards.

 What assessments are used for our CTE students?

-By 2014, all Maine CTE programs will have identified and approved the assessments and certifications required for their students.
-At the present time, different assessments and certifications may be used at different CTE schools.
+End of school year 2016 is the target for all Maine CTE programs to have identified and approved the assessments and certifications required for their students.
+As of July 2014, different assessments and certifications may be used at different CTE schools.
 Some assessments focus on industry-specific skills, while others may assess general academic or workplace skills.
-For more information, see Industry-Recognized and State Standards.
+For more information, see Maine Certified Industry Standards.

 What is the difference between a CTE center and a CTE region?

 A CTE center is an administrative entity that provides CTE to secondary students and which is governed, operated and administered by a single school administrative unit.
 A center may include within its administrative structure career and technical education satellite programs operated by school administrative districts with which it is affiliated.

 A CTE region is a quasi-municipal corporation established by the Legislature to provide CTE to secondary students that is comprised of all the school administrative units within the geographical boundaries set forth for each career and technical education region in Chapter 313 section 8451.
 A region is governed by a cooperative board formed and operating in accordance with Maine law.